Top 10 Corporate Office Design Trends in 2023

 Office wall murals are popular and often represent elements of nature.
 Art deco wallpaper is a rising trend, and we expect to see more of it this year.

-Hybrid work is here to stay.
+Hybrid work is here to stay and these workplace design trends will help make the transition back to the office easier for your employees.
 When employees enter the workspace, they need a flexible, yet comfortable space.
 Most importantly, they also need a dedicated space to stash their property, documents, or files which is where smart lockers play a pivotal role.
 To talk to a representative about how to design commercial workplace lockers, contact a Parcel Pending representative today!

 - Nohria, Nitin.
 The Wall Street Journal.
 The Post-Pandemic Office Should Be a Clubhouse.
 (2022, January 6). https://www.wsj.com/articles/the-post-pandemic-office-should-be-a-clubhouse-11641482830.